-Edmée Ballif is a social scientist with a special interest in reproduction, food and parenting.
+Edmée Ballif is a sociologist and anthropologist with a special interest in reproduction, parenting, food and gender.
 She specialises in qualitative methods and inductive research designs.

-Her research focuses on the way institutions (re)produce social stratification based on gender, sex, race, class or nationality by drawing from interdisciplinary fields such as reproduction and parenting studies, feminist science studies, gender studies, food studies and environmental studies
+Her research focuses on the way institutions (re)produce social stratification based on gender, sex, race, class or nationality by drawing from interdisciplinary fields such as reproduction, parenting, gender, food and environmental studies.
+She has a special interest in the social construction of « good » parents or reproductive subjects.

 Her PhD research analysed the social government of pregnancy and was carried out as a doctoral researcher and teaching assistant at the University of Lausanne (2010-2013, 2015-2017) and as a Swiss National Research Foundation fellow and visiting scholar at Massachusetts Institute of Technology and Northeastern University (USA) in 2013-2015.